devmikey/Jigsaw/README.md

 ##Jigsaw

-Jigsaw is an implementation of the Interopeability Toolkit (ITK) specifications for the NHS.
+Jigsaw is an implementation of the Interoperability Toolkit (ITK) specifications for the NHS.

 Jigsaw makes use of several key modules: